nmshd/documentation/_includes/scenarios/integrate/data-model-overview.md

 ## LocalAttribute

 A LocalAttribute contains the local metadata for an [Attribute](#attributes).
-There are three situations a LocalAttribute is created in the database:
+In the context of [IdentityAttributes](#identityattribute), there are three situations a LocalAttribute is created in the database:

 - The Identity maintains an Attribute about itself (e.g. sets its first name).
-We call such a LocalAttribute "RepositoryAttribute".
+We call such an unshared LocalAttribute "RepositoryAttribute".
+Its `shareInfo` property is undefined.
 - The Identity shares an Attribute of itself with another Identity (e.g. sends it in a Request).
 In that case, a _copy of the original LocalAttribute_ is created, where the `shareInfo` property is set.
+We call this LocalAttribute an "own shared IdentityAttribute".
 - The Identity receives an Attribute from another Identity (e.g. receives it in a Request).
 In that case a _new LocalAttribute_ is created, where the `shareInfo` is set.
+We call this LocalAttribute a "peer shared IdentityAttribute".

+In contrast, [RelationshipAttributes](#relationshipattribute) always exist in the context of a [Relationship](#relationship).
+Thus, it is not possible for an Identity to have an unshared RelationshipAttribute.

+- We refer to the LocalAttribute of the owner as "own shared RelationshipAttribute".
+- The peer’s LocalAttribute we referred to as "peer shared RelationshipAttribute".

 | Name        | Type                                                                                           | Description                                                                                                                                                                                                                                                                                                                                                                                                                        |
 | ----------- | ---------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |